UmbrellaSampler/carnd-term3-1_path_planning/writeup.md

 * Trajectory Generator ([TrajectoryGenerator.h](src/state/TrajectoryGenerator.h))

 #### State Machine
-The state machine is core component of the trajectory generation model.
+The state machine is the core component of the trajectory generation model.
-Similar to the classes, the following states and their transitions are implemented:
+Similar to the lessons, the following states and their transitions are implemented:

 ![alt text](images/state-machine.jpg "State Machine")